-- 1. Status and Authority of Sponsor - a.
-All sponsor applicants must submit a Certificate of Good Standing or Status (or equivalent) from the state in which the sponsor is incorporated.
-If the proposed project is located in a state other than the state of sponsor incorporation, a Certificate of Authority (or equivalent) from that state must also be submitted. - b.
-Sponsor applicants attempting Project Sponsorship points should refer to the Guide for Sponsor Applicants for additional documentation requirements. - 2.
-Sponsor Experience - a.
-Sponsors must demonstrate the capacity to fulfill all roles, responsibilities, and obligations throughout the entire AHP retention period.
+- 1. Status and Authority of Sponsor - All sponsor applicants must submit a Certificate of Good Standing or Status (or equivalent) from the state in which the sponsor is incorporated.
+If the proposed project is located in a state other than the state of sponsor incorporation, a Certificate of Authority (or equivalent) from that state must also be submitted. - Sponsor applicants attempting Project Sponsorship points should refer to the Guide for Sponsor Applicants for additional documentation requirements. - 2.
+Sponsor Experience - Sponsors must demonstrate the capacity to fulfill all roles, responsibilities, and obligations throughout the entire AHP retention period.
 If the sponsor has little or no previous affordable housing development experience, the sponsor and its development and property management team will be evaluated to determine whether adequate development and compliance experience exists to successfully complete the project.

-- b.
-In addition to previous development and management experience, sponsors of previously approved AHP projects will be evaluated on: - i.
+- In addition to previous development and management experience, sponsors of previously approved AHP projects will be evaluated on: - i.
 AHP project milestones, including subsidy disbursement, project completion, and timely submission of compliance reporting; - ii.
 Event(s) of non-compliance, including type and frequency of event(s), timeliness of communication by sponsor, and remediation efforts; and, - iii.
 Progress toward meeting project commitments. - 3.
-Committed Financing - a.
-For rental projects utilizing the 9% Low Income Housing Tax Credit (LIHTC): projects without a 9% LIHTC reservation are eligible to submit an AHP application; however, should the application score highly enough to receive an AHP award, such award will be conditioned on the member/sponsor providing evidence of an LIHTC reservation within one year of the AHP award date. - b.
-For rental projects utilizing the 4% LIHTC: the member/sponsor must provide: 1) a bond issuing agency confirmation of intent to issue bonds, 2) an executed letter of interest or intent for the LIHTC equity, and 3) an executed letter of interest or intent to purchase the bonds or facilitate the sale of the bonds, or confirmation from the bond issuing agency that the bonds will be sold through a public offering. - c.
-For rental projects not utilizing the 9% or 4% LIHTC and for all owner-occupied projects: the member/sponsor must provide evidence of committed funding sources, exclusive of any requested AHP, that are \geq 50% of the total development cost.
-For projects in which the requested AHP subsidy is \geq 50% of the total development cost, 100% of the remaining funds must be committed and evidenced. - 4.
-Zoning
+Committed Financing - For projects in which the requested AHP subsidy is ≥50% of the total development cost, 100% of the remaining sources must be committed and evidenced.
+All other applicants must evidence committed permanent financing sources, exclusive of requested AHP, that total ≥50% of the total development cost. - Additionally: - i.
+For rental projects utilizing the 9% Low Income Housing Tax Credit (LIHTC), the member/sponsor must provide 1) evidence of an LIHTC award, and 2) a letter of interest or intent for the LIHTC equity. - ii.
+For rental projects utilizing the 4% LIHTC: the member/sponsor must provide 1) a bond issuing agency confirmation of intent to issue bonds, 2) an executed letter of interest or intent for the LIHTC equity, and 3) an executed letter of interest or intent to purchase the bonds or facilitate the sale of the bonds, or confirmation from the bond issuing agency that the bonds will be sold through a public offering.

+4. Zoning